2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 Please note where hotels feature an outdoor swimming pool, this will be open summer months, weather permitting.

-Enjoy a Moroccan gastronomic experience - from £36 per person
+Enjoy a Moroccan gastronomic experience in Marrakesh - from £39 per person

 All transfer times listed here are approximate, and dependent on traffic.
 If you have a question regarding transfer times please don't hesitate to contact us.